School psychologists play a key role in supporting students, parents, teachers and school administrators.

 - a two-year Graduate Induction Program of professional learning.

-In Western Australian public schools, you will be eligible to work as a school psychologist if you:
+In Western Australian public schools, you are able to work as a school psychologist if you hold or are eligible for provisional or general registration with the Psychology Board of Australia.

 Please refer to the Psychology Board of Australia website for information about: